 Some of my favorite animals are lizards.
-Many people have incorrect and unpleasant notions of lizards, so I like to show them how really lovely lizards are.
 The best way to do this is to see lizards alive and firsthand in their natural habitat.
-But if we can't do that, maybe this account and some photos will help.
+But if we can’t do that, maybe this account and some photos will help.

 Lizard predators include cats of all sorts, domestic or wild.
 Ocelots on BCI usually include lizards in their diet.
 Various birds of prey, especially double-toothed kites, like a lizard snack.

 These kites are small hawks that travel with troops of white-faced monkeys.
 The monkeys search for food in the leaves of trees and under the bark of tree trunks.
 Their scrambling and searching is very noisy and rapid, scaring up many hiding insects and lizards.
 The kites watch from perches and dive in quickly when they see a running lizard or large insect.
 Some snakes feed on lizards, and so do coatimundis.

 Just as lizards come in many colors, sizes, and shapes, they also have many different lifestyles to match their body differences.
 Some are long, slender, and fast-moving; others are wide-bodied and slower-moving.
 Some eat plants and others eat insects.
 Some are active in the daytime and others in the night-time.
 Some live on the ground and others in treetops.
 Some live in the forest and others live in buildings.
 Let’s look at some different kinds of lizards.